Affordable Rental Housing Programs

 - Kaiāulu O Kupuohi (89 units)

-As ten projects are included in this program, each project will experience individual roadblocks.
+As 10 projects are included in this program, each project will experience individual roadblocks.
 Ongoing management will be required for as long as the units are in use.
 If expanded, additional property acquisition and funding will be required for construction of the units.

 Project Details

-Cost Estimate
+Cost Estimate:

 $TBD

-Potential Funding Sources
+Potential Funding Sources:

 - Community Facilities Direct Loan and Grant Program